marmelab/react-admin/docs/Features.md

 ## Headless

 React-admin components use Material UI components by default, which lets you scaffold a page in no time.
-However, the headless logic behind react-admin components is agnostic of the UI library, and is exposed via -Base components and controller hooks.
+However, the headless logic behind react-admin components is agnostic of the UI library, and is exposed via `...Base` components and controller hooks.

 This means you can use react-admin with any UI library you want - not only Material UI, but also [Ant Design](https://ant.design/), [Daisy UI](https://daisyui.com/), [Chakra UI](https://chakra-ui.com/), or even you own custom UI library.